A Simple Idea for Families Scott Pauley

 A good home is not just about where we dwell.
 It is about the Word of God dwelling in us!

-Recently God led us to do something with our family.
+Recently, God led us to do something with our family.
 I share it with you in the hope that it may be of some help in your home as well.
-Each day we adopt a “family Bible verse.”
+Each day, we adopt a “family Bible verse.”

 The verse of Scripture is chosen by a different family member each day from their own Bible reading.
 This encourages each of us to be faithful to God’s Word personally.
-The kids have enjoyed sharing a verse with us and I have been encouraged to see the verses that have spoken to them.
+The kids have enjoyed sharing a verse with us.
+I have been encouraged to see the verses that have spoken to them.

 We use a group text to share the verse with one another and then try to refer to it throughout the day.
-Over dinner we have some conversation about why the family member chose that verse and how we all could apply it.
+Over dinner, we have some conversation about why the family member chose that verse and how we all could apply it.

 A verse a day won’t keep the devil away…but it will help you be more prepared when he comes!
 Arm yourself, your spouse, and your children with “the sword of the Spirit, which is the word of God” (Ephesians 6:17).